Statistics Tool

 How To Use

-2. Select Population or Sample mode.
+2. Select **Population** if you have all data, or **Sample** if it's a subset.

-3. Click Calculate.
+3. Click **Calculate Deviation**.

 Frequently Asked Questions

-What does a high standard deviation mean?+
+What does standard deviation tell you?+

 Is Standard Deviation Calculator free to use?+